vvvv/The-Gray-Book/reference/hde/exporting.md

 After a successful export, the output directory will contain a directory with the name of your application.
 Inside this directory you find the executable.
 To run the program on another PC you need to copy the whole content of this directory.

 ### Source Directory
-Next to the application directory you'll also find a \src directory.
+Next to the application directory you'll also find a `\src` directory.
 This is an artefact that vvvv creates during export and can be safely deleted.

 > [!NOTE]
-> .NET developers my find this interesting though as it contains a completely valid c# solution of the exported project that can be opened, viewed and modified with Visual Studio.
+> .NET developers may find this interesting though, as it contains a completely valid c# solution of the exported project that can be opened, viewed and modified with Visual Studio.

+## Options
+### Console App
+Choose between Windows or Console app.
+A Console app will open a windows Console and run the Update operation for only one frame, then immediately Dispose itself.
+So in order to keep it running you need to take care of blocking the operation yourself.
+You can do that for example by running your program in an endless loop...

+Useful nodes:
+- Args [System] to access commandline arguments the app was called with
+- Nodes from the advanced [System.Console] category

+Useful libraries:
+- [Terminal.Gui](https://github.com/migueldeicaza/gui.cs) for creating  applications with a text based UI

+### 64bit
+Disable to export for 32bit architectures.

+### Clean Output
+If active, removes artefacts of previous exports (ie. deletes the \src folder) before exporting.
+This will cause exports to take longer but also makes sure previous artefacts don't interfere with the new export.

 ## Assets